Accuracy of Home Pregnancy Tests

 Some medications can affect the results of a pregnancy test.
 Certain drugs used to treat allergies, as well as anti-anxiety medications, antipsychotics, anticonvulsants and fertility drugs can all lead to a false result.
 Antibiotics and the oral contraceptive pill will not affect the accuracy of the test.
 If you are taking any medications and suspect you might be pregnant, you should make an appointment with your doctor, firstly to confirm whether you actually are, but also to discuss the safety implications of remaining on your medication for the duration of your pregnancy.

 Whilst false positive results are rare, they can happen, usually as a result of a very early pregnancy loss.
 15-20% of conceptions result in a spontaneous miscarriage, often before a female is even aware that she has conceived.
-The advent of pregnancy tests that can be used prior to a missed period, has raised the likelihood of such an event occuring and is perhaps one reason to wait for the suspected day of menses before testing.
+The advent of pregnancy tests that can be used prior to a missed period, has raised the likelihood of such an event occurring and is perhaps one reason to wait for the suspected day of menses before testing.

 As mentioned earlier, waiting until at least the day that your period is due, will give a more accurate result.
 Studies have questioned the validity of claims made by some manufacturers that their tests can accurately detect pregnancy up to four days before a period is due.
 These same studies do agree that tests used on the day of suspected menses will usually give an accurate result.
 Most at home tests can detect more than 50% of pregnancies by the expected day of menses.

 In practical terms, you can also improve the effectiveness of a pregnancy test by taking certain steps.
 Try performing the test first thing in the morning, when HCG levels are at their highest.
-Avoid diluting your urine by minimising the amount of fluids you consume immediately before taking the test.
+Avoid diluting your urine by minimizing the amount of fluids you consume immediately before taking the test.
 Make sure that the stick has sufficient exposure to urine (if in doubt, collect in a sample pot and measure from there) and that you wait long enough before checking the results.
 Also, check that the control panel has given the correct result, as this will indicate whether the test is working.

 In conclusion, these tests serve as valuable methods to clinically validate pregnancy.
 Personally, both of my pregnancies were first detected using a shop-bought pregnancy test.
 In both instances I waited until well past the day that my period was due, and, in fact, once a positive result was obtained, I underwent no further medical testing/confirmation until I had my 12 week ultrasound scan.